 MA in Counseling & Organizational Psychology

-• In organizational settings on the level of the individual, in selection, leadership development, executive coaching, career assessment, and counseling.
+- In organizational settings on the level of the individual, in a selection, leadership development, executive coaching, career assessment, and counseling.

 Our program design is flexible, and you may choose a traditional three-year weekend sequence (including evening and online courses) or an accelerated two-year sequence (weekend courses are supplemented by other offerings).

 - A baccalaureate degree earned from a college or university regionally accredited by a nationally recognized accrediting agency or an equivalent degree from an international college or university

 - A grade point average of 3.0 or higher on a 4.0 scale for undergraduate and graduate coursework

 - Completion of the following semester courses in psychology with grades of "C" or better: General or introductory psychology, abnormal psychology, and research methods or statistics.
 Equivalent coursework in other social sciences may also be considered.

 - Applicants who meet the admission standards will be invited for an interview with faculty

 This degree program satisfies the current academic and pre-degree training and education requirements for the Licensed Professional Counselor (LPC) credential in the state of Illinois.
 Licensure requirements in some states may require courses beyond those currently required by the Adler School; please consult state boards and licensure requirements in other jurisdictions and plan your curriculum accordingly.

 This program is also approved by the National Board for Certified Counselors as a participant in the Graduate Student Application program.
 After graduating from this program, you can apply for the National Certified Counselor credential and take the National Counselor Examination.
 You can submit passing scores to the Illinois Department of Financial & Professional Regulation in fulfillment of state licensure requirements.